What are my FMD obligations as a wholesaler?

 - Get connected to the IMVS – click here for more details.

 You can find more information about getting connected to the IMVS here.

-IMVO may contact you from time to time for additional information on alerts generated in your pharmacy.
-If you have any queries about alerts for IMVO, please email email@example.com or phone us on +353-1-5715320.
+IMVO may contact you from time to time for additional information about alerts.
+If you have any queries, please email firstname.lastname@example.org or phone us on +353-1-5715320.

 Article 23 of the Commission Delegated Regulation (EU) 2016/161 gives Member States flexibility to mandate wholesalers to verify and decommission the unique identifier of all medicines bearing the safety features for certain categories of customers.
 For Ireland, Medicinal Products (Safety Features on Packaging) Regulations 2019 (S.I.
 No. 36 of 2019) have defined the relevant customer groups as follows: